-These days most call centers use VoIP technology to connect their calls via the Internet.
-In order to leverage VoIP, however, businesses need to establish connections with their providers in order to create endpoints that can communicate with each other.
+Today, many call centers use VoIP technology for handling massive numbers of calls on a daily basis.
+To be able to use VoIP, businesses need to establish connections with their providers to create endpoints that can communicate with each other.
 And to establish these connections, SIP technology is needed.

 What is SIP technology?